kitzeller/life-is-strange-2d/README.md

 # life-is-strange-2d
-2D topdown RPG inspired by Life is Strange
+2D top-down RPG inspired by Life is Strange.
+Made with Phaser 3.